 Current credit card interest rates

 What are the different types of credit card interest rates?

 - Balance Transfer APR: The interest rate you owe on balances transferred from loans or other credit cards to the applicable credit card.
-For most cards, you begin with a low rate (even 0%) for a specified number of months before transitioning to the regular APR.
+For most cards, you begin with a low rate (even 0 percent) for a specified number of months before transitioning to the regular APR.

-- Introductory APR: This is an incentive offered by credit card companies to new applicants to give an especially low rate for a certain time period once an account has been opened.
-This rate (often 0%) is consistently lower than the typical APR for each card.
-On average, credit cards with a 0% introductory APR on purchases offer around 10 months without interest, while balance transfer cards with introductory APR’s usually last a full year.
+- Introductory APR: This is an incentive offered by credit card companies to new applicants to give an especially-low rate for a certain time period once an account has been opened.
+This rate, often an introductory 0 percent APR, is consistently lower than the typical APR for each card.

 - Cash Advance APR: This rate is applied when withdrawing money from an ATM or bank using your credit card.

-- Penalty APR: If you miss a due date, this rate could be applied.
-This rate is more extreme than typical APRs (can be as high as 29.99%) and will be lowered to the standard interest rate after six months of timely payments.
+- Penalty APR: If you miss a due date, a penalty APR could be applied.
+This rate is more extreme than typical APRs (can be as high as 29.99 percent) and will typically be lowered to the standard interest rate after six months of timely payments.

 We have multiple resources to help you gain a better understanding of credit card interest rates.
-If you are interested in learning more, we recommend reading the following:
+If you’re interested in learning more, we recommend reading the following: